b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 # The long version.
 Before explaining these core principles let me show you what triggers m.. er motivates me to write this. 😅

-In my experience I have seen a lot of complex Exception juggling, catching converting, re-throwing, layer upon layer of try-catches, every class trying to prevent errors escaping and resulting in problems such as:
+In my experience I have seen a lot of complex Exception juggling, catching converting, re-throwing, layer upon layer of try-catches, every class trying to prevent errors from escaping and resulting in problems such as:

-- Too many try-catch layers duplicating code and creating confusion.
+- Too many try-catch layers duplicate code, confusion.
 - Using dependencies in catch blocks that break causing a new unhandled error.
 - Using global namespace exceptions for client messages or input validation.
 - Catching and converting exceptions without appending the original one hiding the source of the problem.
 - Loggers injected in classes all over the place logging problems independently with inconsistent behaviour.
 - Errors with no logs at all.
-- Copy paste mentality spreading common mistakes.
+- Copy-paste mentality spreading common mistakes.
 - 200 ok response for fatal errors.

 ![200 OK response for fatal errors.](img/200-OK-response-for-fatal-errors.jpg)

 In production, you won't see this sensitive information because your DevOps team or service providers will disable error reporting.
 However, developers also won't see it either (Well not where you expect if you have a custom logger).
 Web projects may produce a blank nothing 😶, and API projects will confuse their consumers making them interpret it as a successful operation. 🤦‍♂️

-This is one of many less than ideal situations you might have encountered.
+This is one of many less-than-ideal situations you might have encountered.

 Some are low risk or "shouldn't ever happen" but WHEN it does it will needlessly create time-consuming debug sessions where the problem was made unnecessarily harder to track.

-With issues like this waiting to strike we may overcompensate putting try-catch blocks all over the place while repeating the same mistake as handlers above.
+With issues like this waiting to strike we may overcompensate by putting try-catch blocks all over the place while repeating the same mistake as the handlers above.

 Fear not!
 Here is the missing piece 🧩.